 Here, the dough is thin and delicate, but somehow, if you are careful, it keeps the soup inside until you bite into it to let the delicious soup ooze out in your mouth while you chew the outstanding dumpling.

-Watch the first video ever on this blog — where I’m worried I can’t be edited out, haha:
+Watch the first video ever on this blog where I try to show you how to eat these dumplings — and also where I’m worried I can’t be edited out and Mr. K assures me that I won’t be seen on camera:

 Do be careful, though — as these really tend to be incredibly hot.
 The issue is that they are best when hot, because the soup does gel up pretty quickly when cooled down, detracting significantly from the taste and experience.
 I guess it depends on how much you value the roof of your mouth, tongue and esophagus….
 I risk mine to get these while they are good, and the parts that were edited out of that video is basically me blowing steam out of my mouth and my eyes rolling to the back of my head because they tasted heavenly while my mouth was on fire.